 For those who are willing to pay, the field is more balanced.
 Apple Music and Spotify Premium are both $10 a month for individual accounts (with $15 per month, six-account family plans) or $99 per year with $20 in savings (Spotify's just recently added an annual plan).
 Both services also off a $4.99 per month plan for students.

 While both services offer a solid set of streaming features, neither does an amazing job of pulling users away from the other.
-While Apple Music looks like a must-buy for those who pay attention to what trend-setters say, Spotify's got stronger appeal for those looking to see what their friends are into, and it's available on practically every kind of device.
+While Apple Music supports those who hoard their music files, Spotify's got stronger appeal for those looking to see what their friends are into, and it's available on practically every kind of device.